New pension rules

 In the present situation, the assets belong collectively to all the members together.
 The Board of Trustees manages the collective assets, and makes sure that everything is balanced properly, including all the various interests.
 You are not entitled to a portion of those assets: instead, you have an entitlement to pension benefits.

 In the new system, the investment risk lies with the participant.
 This is in fact already the case in the current scheme of Philips Pensioenfonds.
 However, in the new system you will see the investment results more directly in your pension pot or in the amount of your benefit.
 Your pension will move more directly with the economy.
 This gives you the chance of a higher pension (if investment returns are positive), but you also run the risk of a lower pension (in the event of disappointing investment returns).
 Your pension will therefore become less certain.
-Incidentally, when choosing the solidary contribution scheme, a so-called solidarity reserve is also formed.
-This reserve may differ per pension fund and may (in the long turn) not exceed 15% of the total assets.
-At high returns, part of this can be added to this reserve.
-If things go wrong, the low return can be supplemented from this.
-The benefits will therefore become slightly more stable, but still less stable than in the current system.
-The stability of the benefits can also be increased by spreading the financial results (both positive and negative) over a number of years.
+Moreover, the pension beneficiaries at Philips Pensioenfonds are protected against disappointing (investment) results by the solidarity reserve.
+At the time of switching to the new pension plan, that reserve will be filled using the Pension Fund’s buffer.
+Later, it will be topped up by withholding small amounts from the positive investment yields of the pension beneficiaries and other members aged 55 and up.
+The solidarity reserve will be used to top up your pension if it would otherwise need to be lowered.
+However, this is possible only if the solidarity reserve contains enough assets.
+The stability of the benefits is also increased by spreading the financial results (both positive and negative) over a number of years.

 Timeline